U.S. warship hit by technical glitch in Singapore

 The Navy plans to buy 52 of the new LCS warships at a cost of more than $30 billion for a range of missions, including surface warfare, mine hunting and ant-submarine missions.

-It plans to buy some of Lockheed’s steel mono-hull design and some of an aluminium-hulled LCS trimaran design built by Australia’s Austal Ltd.
+It plans to buy some of Lockheed’s steel mono-hull design and some of an aluminum-hulled LCS trimaran design built by Australia’s Austal Ltd.

 Doss said the latest problems arose as the ship was conducting steering checks at Changi Naval Base while it prepared to sail to Brunei on the way to its home port in San Diego.